How Does Facebook Marketplace Shipping Work? A Guide to Selling on Facebook

 Create a New Listing

-To create new listings, click on the Marketplace feature on Facebook and click “create new listing.”
+To create new listings, click on the Marketplace feature on the Facebook app or desktop and click “create new listing.”

 Click “item for sale” since we're not going to be selling cars or houses.